Albany, New York: Government

 Albany City Hall, an 1883 Richardsonian Romanesque structure, is the seat of Albany's government.

 Albany has a strong mayor-council government, which functions under the Dongan Charter, granted by colonial governor Thomas Dongan in 1686 when Albany was incorporated.
 A revised charter was adopted by referendum in 1998, but was legally reckoned as an amendment to the Dongan Charter.
 This gives Albany the distinction of having the oldest active city charter in the United States and "arguably the longest-running instrument of municipal government in the Western Hemisphere."
 The mayor, who is elected every four years, heads the executive branch of city government.
-The current mayor, Kathy Sheehan, was first elected in 2013.
+The current mayor, Dr. Dorcey Applyrs, was first elected in 2025.
 The Common Council represents the legislative branch of city government and is made up of fifteen council members (each elected from one ward) and an at-large Common Council President.
-The current president is Corey Ellis; he began his term in January 2018.
+The current president is Kelly Kimbroughhe began his term in January 2025.

 While Albany has its own city government, it has also been the seat of Albany County since the county's formation in 1683 and the capital of New York since 1797.
 As such, the city is home to all branches of the county and state governments, as well as its own.
 Albany City Hall sits on Eagle Street, opposite the State Capitol, and the Albany County Office Building is on State Street.
 The state government has offices scattered throughout the city.

 Albany is in the 20th Congressional district, represented by Paul Tonko (D) in the United States House of Representatives.
 The city is represented by Chuck Schumer (D) and Kirsten Gillibrand (D) in the United States Senate.
 On the state level, the city is in the 44th district in the New York Senate, represented by Patricia Fahy (D).
-In the New York Assembly, western Albany is in the 109th district, represented by Gabriella Romero (D) while downtown and eastern Albany are in the 108th district, represented by John T. McDonald III (D).
+In the New York Assembly, Albany is in the 109th district, represented by Gabriella Romero (D).
 As the seat of Albany County, the city is the location of the county's courts including Family Court, County Court, Surrogate Court, Supreme Court, and New York Court of Appeals.
 Albany is the site of a federal courthouse that houses the United States District Court for the Northern District of New York.